Postnuptial Agreement Lawyer in Nashville

 - Voluntary Agreement: Both spouses must enter the agreement voluntarily, without coercion or undue pressure.

 - Fair and Reasonable Terms: The agreement should be fair and not heavily favor one spouse over the other.
-An agreement that is one-sided may be contested in court.
+A one-sided agreement may be contested in court.

 - Legal Counsel: While it's not mandatory for both parties to have separate attorneys, it is strongly recommended.
 Having independent legal advice ensures both spouses fully understand the terms and are making informed decisions.